 - This week, write out your guest list.
 Determine how many friends or family you would like to invite, and send your invitations out.
 Be mindful of mass times at your parish, ensuring your dinner starts after the Holy Thursday mass ends.

-- Determine your menu (see below for ideas), and assign something for each guest to bring.
+- Determine your menu (see below for ideas and be sure to print out the shopping list, menu, and recipes here), and assign something for each guest to bring.
 Share the *why* behind each dish…as in why it’s being included in your dinner.
 It’s probably best for you to make the main course and have guests bring some of the side dishes and beverages.
 Unless you’re a bad chef.
 Like me.
 Then definitely assign the main course to someone else.

 - Prepare your home!
 On the day of the dinner, bring out the china and prepare a beautiful celebratory table.
 Create a beautiful antiqued menu for all to see.
 This would be in keeping with how the Seder was celebrated.